Salman Rushdie attack suspect pleads not guilty to attempted murder, assault | Law-Order

 Salman Rushdie attack suspect pleads not guilty to attempted murder, assault

-A man accused of stabbing novelist Salman Rushdie last week in western New York pleaded not guilty to second-degree attempted murder and assault charges on Thursday during an arraignment hearing and was ordered held without bail.
+A man accused of stabbing novelist Salman Rushdie last week in western New York pleaded not guilty to second-degree attempted murder and assault charges on Thursday during an arraignment hearing.
 Hadi Matar, 24, is accused of wounding Rushdie, 75, on Friday just before the "The Satanic Verses" author was to deliver a lecture on stage at an educational retreat near Lake Erie.
 Rushdie was hospitalized with serious injuries in what writers and politicians around the world decried as an attack on the freedom of expression.

+Matar was arraigned in Chautauqua County district court on an indictment returned earlier in the day by a grand jury that charged him with one count of second-degree attempted murder, which carries a maximum sentence of 25 years in prison, and one count of second-degree assault.
+He wore a gray-striped jumpsuit, a white COVID-19 face mask and his hands were shackled.
+His next court appearance was scheduled for Sept.
+22.

 In an interview published by the New York Post on Wednesday, Matar said he respected Khomeini but would not say if he was inspired by the fatwa.
 He said he had "read a couple of pages" of "The Satanic Verses" and watched YouTube videos of the author.
 "I don't like him very much," Matar said of Rushdie, as reported in the Post.
 "He's someone who attacked Islam, he attacked their beliefs, the belief systems."